kuzzleio/kuzzle/docs/security/authentication.md

 Any strategy supported by passportjs can be implemented for Kuzzle with a dedicated plugin (see [plugins documentation](../plugins.md)).

-Take example in [Basic Auth plugin](https://github.com/kuzzleio/kuzzle-plugin-basicauth), an authentication plugin must provide following steps:
+Take example in [Passport Local plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local), an authentication plugin must provide following steps:

 ### The strategy module